 According to the Centers for Disease Control and Prevention, during lockdown anxiety levels rose considerably.
 40% of adults responded they were struggling with mental health issues and substance abuse.
 Whole groups of people, including essential workers and caregivers, reported that they were experiencing health problems and had contemplated suicide.

-How to manage anxiety next time around?
+How to make coping easier next time around?

 The first lockdown showed that we all need each other and that we often neglect our wellbeing.
 If there is a second lockdown, the best way to manage anxiety is to reach out and to take care of our minds and bodies.
 Keep reading to learn about 7 great coping tips.